Prole Pamphlet Competition, 2017

 I had started off looking for a pamphlet with a central theme, as this is something I usually prefer.
 Some of those in the final list had this, others not.
 Robeson, Fitzgerald and Other Heroes only has a loose theme, but it held up to plenty of rereading so I chose that as the winner.
 I had the feeling of a good poet crafting poems well on a variety of subjects.

-I had similar feelings about Interned at the Food Factory with its many food-related poems.
-I also liked People Pie, which, as the title suggests, has quite a cast of characters running through its poems.
+I liked People Pie, which, as the title suggests, has quite a cast of characters running through its poems.
 I especially liked the opening poem of the series.

 I would also like to give a kind of special commendation to three others for staying very close to their chosen themes.
 Words from the Water, which has a very Welsh feel and concerns the flooding of valleys to make reservoirs.
 Lots of anger and sorrow there.
 Fowl, Wild and Water is a likeable collection of nature poems on birds.
 Last, but not least, The Sand Gathering Railway is a series of vignettes relating to the the Nazi occupation of Jersey.
 These are vividly imagined unless the writer is in his late 80s and was there at the time.
 Rather curious to know if this is the case.

 I had to make a choice...but I also hope that all these writers get a pamphlet out from one or other press soon.
 In the case of the two shortest of the above, another poem or several would make the work even better.

 Robeson, Fitzgerald and Other Heroes - Robert Nisbet

 People Pie - John Ling